bilbaom/vaccine-lncrnas-sheep/README.md

 # Sheep lncRNAs vaccination
-This repository contains the custom scripts used in the manuscript: "Identification of sheep lncRNAs related to the immune response to vaccines and aluminium adjuvants" DOI: https://doi.org/10.1186/s12864-021-08086-z
+This repository contains the custom scripts used in the following manuscript:

+"Identification of sheep lncRNAs related to the immune response to vaccines and aluminium adjuvants.
+BMC Genomics 22, 770 (2021). https://doi.org/10.1186/s12864-021-08086-z "

 Note that the scripts are not optimized and may be slow.